 Early Childhood (Preschool)

-WHITE RIVER SCHOOL DISTRICT DEVELOPMENTAL PRESCHOOL PROGRAM
+WHITE RIVER SCHOOL DISTRICT INCLUSIONARY PRESCHOOL PROGRAM

-The White River Inclusionary Preschool is an early childhood program blended with specialized approaches and related services as appropriate for children with special needs.
+The White River Inclusionary Preschool is an early childhood program that combines specialized approaches and related services tailored to meet the needs of children with special needs.
 Our preschool serves children ages three to five.
+Placement is based on need and is determined by the IEP (Individualized Education Plan) team.
 The purpose is to provide a developmentally appropriate environment for children to develop their language, social-emotional, cognitive/pre-academic, and motor skills necessary for future school success.
 Placement in our Preschool Program is determined through an evaluation process, and students must meet eligibility requirements as mandated by IDEA.

-White River School District’s Preschool is housed at the Early Learning Center.
+White River School District’s preschool is housed at the Early Learning Center.
 The preschool consists of a half-day program, Tuesday -Friday, and follows the WRSD Calendar.
-The morning session runs from 8:55am to 11:20am.
-The afternoon session runs from 1:00pm-3:25pm.
-Preschool is offered for qualifying students aged 3-5.
-Placement is based on need and is determined by the IEP (Individualized Education Plan) team.
+The morning session runs from 8:55 am to 11:55 am.
+The afternoon session runs from 12:25 pm-3:25 pm.
 Transportation within White River boundaries is provided for students who meet special education eligibility criteria for the Preschool Program.

 Who Do We Serve?

-• Kindergarten students from the Foothills, Mt.
+- Kindergarten students from the Foothills, Mt.
 Meadow, and Wilkson service areas

 CHILD FIND